rphair/frankenwallet/docs/intro/encryption.md

 ### Is the chain of software delivery by Linux media & update reliable? {#repositories}

-Linux itself is just as susceptible to naive malware downloads as any OS like Windows would be, but our instructions (with any exceptions justified by their own security references) will only include packages that come from official Linux software repositories — notably Libreoffice, `7z`, and `srm`.
+Linux itself is just as susceptible to naive malware downloads as any OS like Windows would be, but our instructions (with any exceptions justified by their own security references) will only include packages that come from official Linux software repositories — notably LibreOffice, `7z`, and `srm`.

 All packages in these repositories go through a rigid and manually cross-checked process for security auditors to confirm any changes and to ensure the distributed binaries match their open-source repositories (see [The Debian Free Software Guidelines (DFSG)](https://www.debian.org/social_contract.html#guidelines)).